unsettledgames/LevelGenerator/README.md

 <h2>To do:</h2>
 <ul>
   <li>Add perlin noise to the borders of the rooms</li>
   <li>Existing bitmap opening (requires to build some kind of format to store data about rooms and corridors)</li>
   <li>Add a GUI (at least to show a preview of the bitmap, but it can be also used to input parameters)</li>
   <li>Have corridors that are not just a straight line from a room to another</li>
   <li>Possibility to add a level starting from a room of an existing level</li>
+  <li>Cropping bitmap in case of excessive space</li>
 </ul>

 <h2>Notes</h2>